 Our mission is to support children and young people on a journey of positive change.
 We give them the tools to identify and overcome their own challenges, and give them an overall sense of empowerment.
 We are passionate about enabling them to overcome barriers to education, work and social interaction.
 We provide:

 Charity programmes that support those facing life’s toughest challenges.

 School residentials that build communication, teamwork and resilience.

 Team away days for corporates that are fun, build your team and support us!

 We run a huge range of activities that are designed to challenge, excite, teach new skills and overcome barriers.
 Our activities include: Via Ferrata, Zip Wire, quarry-steering, canoeing, kayaking, rock climbing, abseiling, indoor climbing, archery, watersports, bushcraft and more…

-About the Bishop of Truro
+About the Bishop of Winchester (former Bishop of Truro)